inaciogu/go-sqs/README.md

 ## Go SQS Consumer

-### Description
+### 🌟Description
-This is a simple package to help you consume messages from AWS SQS concurrently.
+This is a simple package to help you consume messages from AWS SQS.

+### 🚀Features
+- [x] Consume messages in parallel
+- [x] Consume messages from different defined queues
+- [x] Consume messages from different queues by a prefix
+- [x] Error handling

 ### Installation
 To install the package, use the following command: